 (A) Right to appeal: A student found to have violated this Code has the right to appeal the original decision.
-An appeal of a decision must be submitted in writing and postmarked or hand delivered to the Council Chair (Academic Dean) or a designee, within ten (10) calendar days after the date on which 105 | P a g e Shorter College Student Academic Catalog written notice of the decision is sent to the student.
+An appeal of a decision must be submitted in writing and postmarked or hand delivered to the Council Chair (Academic Dean) or a designee, within ten (10) calendar days after the date on which written notice of the decision is sent to the student.
 Each student shall be limited to one appeal.
 The decision of the Council Chair is final.